 While I am eating bacon and cabbage at his house, he often remembers the importance of having that clock as a blessing for his own place.

 “This is not only a clock he says, I had brought this article with me everywhere: In Australia when I worked as a painter and in the USA where I worked without having papers.
 It reminds me when it is time for prayers, for mass and furthermore, it reminds me that Jesus is part of our legacy, part of our time, part of our Irishness.
 Now that I’m living in Ireland," Denys concludes.
 "It keeps the same company it used to keep throughout my life."

-In the end stories like Denys’s one, like those of the drivers who seek protection from a saint by putting the stickers on their cars or like the story of the shop’s owner that helps the church through displaying the donation box close to the till represents a part of Ireland that nostalgically remember its own traditions with the hope that those may be handed down to the future generations.
+In the end, stories like Denys’s, like those of the drivers who seek protection from a saint by putting stickers on their cars, or like the story of the shop’s owner who helps the church by displaying the donation box close to the till, represents a part of Ireland that nostalgically remembers its own traditions with the hope that those may be handed down to the future generations.